BuhleDonga/Covid-SQL-Analysis/README.md

 # Covid SQL Analysis

-**SQL Data Exploration and Analysis of the COVID-19 Dataset** Inspired by AlexTheAnalyst’s tutorial, with personalized analysis and formatting enhancements.
+**SQL Data Exploration and Analysis of the COVID-19 Dataset** *Inspired by AlexTheAnalyst’s tutorial, with personalized analysis and formatting enhancements.*

+---

-# Description
+## Description

-This project explores global COVID-19 data using SQL to uncover insights about infection trends, death rates, and vaccination progress.
+This project utilizes SQL to analyze global COVID-19 data, uncovering insights into infection trends, mortality rates, and vaccination progress.
 It focuses on transforming raw data into actionable insights using real-world data analysis techniques.

+---

-# Tools Used
+### Tools Used

-SQLite (via DB Browser)
+- **SQLite** (via DB Browser)

-SQL for data cleaning, aggregation, and exploration
+- **SQL** for data cleaning, aggregation, and exploration

-Excel for initial data loading and structure review
+- **Excel** for initial data loading and structure review

+---

-Key Queries and Insights
+## Key Queries and Insights

-Total cases vs. total deaths per country
+1. Total cases vs. total deaths per country

-Infection rate compared to population
+2. Infection rate compared to population

-Global death percentage trends
+3. Global death percentage trends

-Vaccination rollout analysis using window functions
+4. Vaccination rollout analysis using window functions

+---

-Example Query
+## Example Query

 SELECT location, date, total_cases, total_deaths,
        (total_deaths * 1.0 / total_cases) * 100 AS DeathPercentage
 FROM CovidDeaths
 ORDER BY 1, 2;

+---

-Dataset Source
+## Dataset Source

 Data from Our World in Data (OWID) — the COVID-19 global dataset. https://ourworldindata.org/covid-data